Blazorade/Blazorade-Mermaid/Blazorade.Mermaid/readme.md

 ## Version Highlights

+### v2.0.0

+- Updated reference to `Blazorade.Core` to version 4.0.0, which targets .NET 8.
+The previous version of `Blazorade.Core` targeted .NET 6.

 ### v1.3.0

 - Added new `HtmlRender` component for use with dynamically generated and changing HTML content that potentially contains Mermaid diagram definitions.